dritter-sap/orientdb-jupyter/README.md

 * emission-forecast.ipynb
 ```

-> Hint: The emission app notebooks contain examples on how to use `PyOrient`.
+> Hint: The emission app notebooks contain examples on how to use `PyOrient` (cf. https://github.com/orientechnologies/pyorient/tree/master/pyorient).